tr-yasuda/kitsunejs/STYLE_GUIDE.md

 ## Summary

-The following these style guidelines ensure:
+Following these style guidelines ensures:

 - **Consistency**: Code looks uniform across the project
 - **Maintainability**: Easier to understand and modify